RjPatil27/ACA-Project/README.md

 ---

-#### 1) CANNY EDGE DETECTION ALGORITHM:The Canny
+#### 1) CANNY EDGE DETECTION ALGORITHM:
-Edge detector is an edge detection algorithm that detects a large range of edges in images using a multi-stage algorithm.
+The Canny Edge detector is an edge detection algorithm that detects a large range of edges in images using a multi-stage algorithm.
 It was founded in 1986 by John F. Canny.
 Canny edge detection is a technique for extracting useful